Make your company culture psychologically safe by offering proactive mental health support to everyone.

 We think there are three key areas in which companies can be actively anti-toxic, banishing fear in their employees and installing psychological safety as the norm.

-Make sure employees feel psychologically safe with the company
+1. Make sure employees feel psychologically safe about the company’s policies, expectations and support

 Psychological safety starts with basic good practice when it comes to the structure of work.
 Clear expectations, reasonable demands, support: all the usual suspects.